abpio/abp-commercial-docs/en/themes/leptonx.md

 ## How to Install

-LeptonX Theme module is pre-installed in [the startup templates](../startup-templates/application/create-solution.md).
-So, no need to manually install it.
+LeptonX Theme module is pre-installed in [the startup templates](../startup-templates/application/create-solution.md), you do not need to manually install it.

-But if you are migrating from Lepton Theme you can check out https://github.com/volosoft/lepton-theme#commercial
+If you are migrating from old Lepton Theme, see https://github.com/volosoft/lepton-theme#commercial.